Display Cabinet Upcycle - Midnight Oil!

 Gilly's Bamboo Polishing Cloth

-Timber filler - any timber filler that is paintable will be fine.
+Timber filler - any timber filler that is paintable will be fine (not wax).

 Sand paper (I used 120 grit).